lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2021-11-17-Intuitionism.md

 layout: post
 title:  "Intuitionism and Constructive Logic"
 usemathjax: true
-tags: logic, intuitionism, logic
+tags: logic, intuitionism, logic, axiom of choice
 ---

 ### Why Intuitionism?

-The best introduction to [intuitionism](https://plato-stanford-edu.ezp.lib.cam.ac.uk/entries/logic-intuitionistic/) is through an example.
+The best introduction to [constructive mathematics](https://plato.stanford.edu/entries/mathematics-constructive/) and [intuitionic logic](https://plato.stanford.edu/entries/logic-intuitionistic/) is through an example.

 *Theorem*: There exist irrational numbers $x$ and $y$ such that $x^y$ is rational.